-The KMAT exam is going to be held on 29th July, 2018.
-The exam is conducted by Karnataka Private Post Graduate Colleges Association (KPPGCA).
+The KMAT 2018 exam will be held on August 5, 2108 instead of the previous date.
+Karnataka Private Post Graduate Colleges Association (KPPGCA) is the conducting authority of KMAT 2018.
 Once the written examination is over, each of the participating institutes will announce the list of shortlisted candidates for further rounds of selection process.
 The selection process of KMAT 2018 is done for students who are willing to pursue Postgraduate Programmes in Management from Karnataka.

-The selection process will start after the release of KMAT 2018 result, which is expected to be declared on 5th August, 2018.
+The selection process will start after the release of KMAT 2018 result, which is expected to be declared in the second/ third week of August, 2018.
 Thereafter, the selection process will take place based on the minimum cut off marks obtained by candidates as set by the conducting body.

 KMAT 2018: Selection Procedure Analysis